 A music quiz works best when there is a theme to follow.
 It could be movie soundtracks, 90’s hip hop, or space-related tunes.
 All you need is an account on your favorite music streaming service, a chat function, and someone to prepare and host the quiz.
 The host plays 30 seconds of the song and asks a related question, everyone types their answers to the chat.
 Music truly does bring people together – and so does a bit of healthy competition!

-A fun way to enable some storytelling in a group is to ask the participants to grab something from your home that has a story to it.
+A fun way to enable some storytelling in a group is to ask the participants to grab something from their home that has a story to it.
 You could either take turns telling your story or get the rest of the group to guess the story behind your thing.
 The latter usually creates some funny imaginary side stories.

 Kahoot lets you do exciting quizzes on any topic you’d like.
 It’s easy to engage everyone and put a personal twist on things.
-With its fun and competitive design, there ‘s always someone feeling the heat reaching for the podium.
+With its fun and competitive design, there‘s always someone feeling the heat reaching for the podium.